mmusil25/conversation-helper/README.md

 With the shift to a mobile first life, new friends are often made through apps.
 Unfortunately these apps tend to freeze potentially good conversational partners in the early stage of the conversation.
 Before the two interlocuteurs find a topic they can riff off.

 Modern tools can be configured to help.
-Tinder chatbots are all too common and leave no room for personality to shine through or unique connections to emerge.
+Tools like Tinder chatbots are all too common and leave no room for personality to shine through or unique connections to emerge.
 A middle ground is needed where ML models can be used to assist the forming of social bonds by helping to overcome common conversational hiccups.
 ## Use Case

 The most common use case for this tool (at this stage) is for early-relationships conversations that are at risk of losing their energy.
 Take this Bumble BFF match for example.
 I asked a "How are You" type question and received a similar response.
 Often, I find that I will fail to reply to messages that lose my interest.
 The transformer adds the spontaneity needed to keep the conversation going.